karrirasinmaki/blackpepperswing-www/pages/home/season-info.md

 ## **Autumn** 2024

-Autumn season starts 12th of August.
+Autumn season started 12th of August.

-Registration opens 12th of June at 16:00!
+You can join our courses mid-season as well!
+You'll pay only for the remaining of the classes.

 [Check out the courses and register here ➥](/courses)